 Bicycle Accident Client

-"Sally Morin and her team were instrumental in resolving my personal injury case (doored by a car while biking, resulting in spine and elbow injuries that required two surgeries).
+“Sally Morin and her team were instrumental in resolving my personal injury case (doored by a car while biking, resulting in spine and elbow injuries that required two surgeries).
 They held my hand as I traversed car insurance and personal health insurance claims over the course of two years.
-Sally, Lauren and co. worked tirelessly to resolve my case and protected my settlement to assure I recovered enough for future medical expenses related to my injury.
+The Sally Morin team worked tirelessly to resolve my case and protected my settlement to assure I recovered enough for future medical expenses related to my injury.
 Sally and her team will fight for your personal interests.
-I cannot recommend them enough."
+I cannot recommend them enough.”

 Experience a serious traffic accident?